DanielBarnes18/TicketingApp/README.md

 # Ticketing System

-A Django-based ticketing system for managing and tracking issues, similar to Jira.
+A Django-based ticketing system for managing and tracking support issues, bug reports, and feature requests.
+This application helps teams organize their workflow by enabling them to create, assign, and track tickets throughout their lifecycle.

+## Project Overview

+This ticketing system provides a comprehensive solution similar to Jira or other issue tracking platforms.
+It allows organizations to:

+- Manage support requests from users or customers
+- Track bugs and feature requests for software development
+- Assign tasks to team members with appropriate deadlines
+- Monitor the progress of issues through customizable statuses
+- Generate reports and analytics on ticket resolution times and team performance

-## Features
+## Key Features

-- User authentication and registration
+- **User Authentication & Authorization**: Secure login, registration, and role-based permissions
-- User groups management for team organization
+- **Team Organization**: User groups for team management and ticket assignment
-- Ticket creation and management
+- **Rich Ticket Management**:
-- Comment and attachment support for tickets
+  - Create, update, and close tickets with detailed information
-- Ticket assignment to users or groups
+  - Attach files for additional context (screenshots, logs, etc.)
+  - Add comments for team collaboration
-- Ticket statuses, priorities, and types
+  - Track ticket history and changes
+- **Flexible Configuration**:
+  - Customizable ticket statuses (Open, In Progress, Resolved, etc.)
+  - Priority levels for issue urgency
+  - Categorization by ticket types (Bug, Feature Request, Support, etc.)
-- Email notifications (configurable)
+- **Notifications**: Email alerts for ticket updates and assignments
-- Comprehensive ticket filtering
+- **Search & Filtering**: Comprehensive ticket filtering to find relevant issues
-- Ticket history tracking
+- **Reporting Dashboard**: Visualization of ticket statistics and team performance
-- REST API for integration with other systems
+- **API Integration**: REST API for connecting with other systems
-- Dashboard with ticket statistics

-## Installation
+## Technical Details

 ### Requirements

 - Python 3.8+
 - Django 5.2+
+- PostgreSQL database (recommended for production)
 - Other dependencies in requirements.txt

+### Deployment on Render

+This application is configured for deployment on Render.
+Key deployment considerations:

+1. PostgreSQL database setup on Render
+2. Static files served using WhiteNoise
+3. Environment variables for secure configuration
+4. Build script for automated deployment

-### Setup
+### Installation & Setup

 1. Clone the repository:
    ```